cmordzinski/sysops-tools/README.md

 # sysops-tools

-This repository aims to show the general ansible structure I am familiar with using when managing configurations with ansible.
+This repository aims to show the general ansible structure I am familiar with when managing configurations with ansible.
 Obviosuly, this repository is pretty bare bones and is more meant to serve as an example than anything else.

 * ansible - main ansible directory, inventory, roles, etc live here
 * bin - scripts that will get synced to /opt/adm/bin and added to system wide path.
 Typically shell scripts, or wrapper scripts to call python code in the tools dir.